 The poems and paintings of the author behind the Wicker Man film.
 Both paintings and poems show great skill and imagination, and are an effective combination of his talents, aside form his better known work as a novelist and playwright

 Can you imagine a life with no ideas to hide behind?
 You are not a daring mutineer, you are one of the prisoners who most willingly collaborates with the guards.
 Gregory Motton's plays have been performed widely in Britain and abroad, including at the Royal Court Theatre, La Comédie Française and L'Odéon Théâtre de L'Europe.
 He has translated several volumes of Strindberg's plays, for which he was given the Göran O Eriksson Award by the Swedish Writers' Guild.
 He is also known for his polemic about the arts and politics, most noticeably his books Helping Themselves – The Left Wing Middle Classes In Theatre And The Arts, and for A Working Class Alternative To Labour.
-He has written over forty plays and books, published by Penguin, Methuen, Oberon Books, Bloomsbury, Teatrales, Christian Bourgois, Det Norska Samlaget, Levellers Press and others.
+He has written over sixty plays and books, published by Penguin, Methuen, Oberon Books, Bloomsbury, Teatrales, Christian Bourgois, Det Norska Samlaget, Levellers Press and others.
 He has made five films.

 Daniel’s Uncle is the story of a 13-year-old boy whose parents are sadly killed in a skiing accident.
 Daniel starts to come to terms with his grief at the loss of his parents and finds himself thrown headlong into another mad adventure.
 Deep in the Amazon jungle, he finds strange windows to other times, the lost body of a famous solo pilot and learns more about how his brain is changing.
 The interactions between Daniel and his uncle are touching and playful, drawing readers into their evolving relationship.
 The author has created a colourful world that readers will enjoy exploring alongside Daniel.
 In this second book by author Martin Smith, the characters have evolved, and the author has shown how simple acts of kindness can make the world a better place.